MIT-SPARK/C-3PO/README.md

  	- [Experiment 4](#iv-experiment-4)

 ## Proposed Model
-Our proposed model is in `c3po/expt_shapenet/proposed_model.py` for use with the shapenet dataset and `c3po/expt_ycb/proposed_model.py` for use with the ycb dataset.
+Our proposed model is in `c3po/expt_shapenet/proposed_model.py` for use with the ShapeNet dataset and `c3po/expt_ycb/proposed_model.py` for use with the YCB dataset.
 A brief description of parameters is below:

 ```
 - class_name/model_id: The category of the object.